Booking your Lodging and Meals

 Can we use the swimming pool?

-We regret the pool is not available until Multnomah County is in Phase 2 (as of July 16, we are still in Phase 1)
+We regret the pool is not available this summer (Multnomah County is still in Phase 1 and pool usage is restricted in that phase).

 What to do While You’re Here

 You can choose to come on retreat any time we have personal retreat space available.
-People come to Menucha for many reasons: to read, write, pray, meditate, grieve, write music, think.
+People come to Menucha for many reasons: to read, write, pray, meditate, grieve, make art, write music, think, relax and enjoy this beautiful place.

-If you desire a spiritual retreat, you may come with your own agenda or we are happy to help you with your planning.
-We can tailor
+If you desire a spiritual retreat, you may come with your own agenda or we are happy to help you with your planning, including:

 – Personal Journal tailored to your needs